 In January 2006, the CICA Accounting Standards Board (ASB) adopted a strategic plan for the direction of accounting standards in Canada.
 As part of that plan, accounting standards for public companies would be required to converge with International Financial Reporting Standards (IFRS) for fiscal years beginning on or after January 1, 2011 with comparative figures presented on the same basis.
 In February 2008, the CICA ASB confirmed the effective date of the initial adoption of IFRS.
+The transition date for the Company will be December 1, 2011 and will require the restatement for comparative purposes of amounts reported by the Company for the year ended November 30, 2011.
 The Company is currently evaluating these new standards to determine the potential impact on its consolidated financial statements.

-NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS
+COLIBRI RESOURCE CORPORATION NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS